 You’ve painted a space you love, and we couldn’t be happier.
-There’s just one more thing to remember before you settle into your newly-revamped room: how to store the paint you may need for touch-ups down the road, and how to safely dispose of any leftover paint you no longer need.
+There’s just one more thing to remember before you settle into your newly-revamped room: how to store the paint you may need for touch-ups down the road, and how to dispose of paint you no longer need, safely.

 Storing Extra Paint

 Leftover paint can be kept and reused for quite a long time if stored properly.
 It’s best to store leftover paint in a cool, dark location free from moisture and extreme temperatures.
 Moisture can cause your paint can to rust, and extreme heat or cold can ruin your paint.
 So think twice if you were planning on storing your paint in your oven-hot Florida garage or your icy basement up in Chicago.

 Before storing, cover the opening of the can with plastic wrap, and seal the lid tightly using a rubber mallet.
 Avoid using a hammer, which can leave dents in the can that may allow air to seep in and shorten the paint’s shelf life.

 For ease of access later on, there’s a number of things you should mark on the outside of the paint can.
 Our paints come with a handy color name sticker.
 Where there's room, jot down how much paint is left inside, the date, and what room you painted.